A landlord must return your entire security deposit immediately upon your demand in the following situations:

 Try to have the landlord inspect the apartment while you are present before you move out.
 Make sure that a friend is present to witness this inspection.
 As you walk around the apartment, make sure the landlord specifies what damage she intends to deduct from your security deposit.
 If you have a Statement of Condition, have copies of this statement ready showing what damage was present when you moved in.
 Do not be afraid to challenge the landlord if you have a basis for doing so.
 Be polite, but firm.
 If you reach a satisfactory agreement with the landlord about what should be deducted from your security deposit, get it in writing and make sure both of you sign it.
 Ideally, try to get your security deposit, or the portion agreed to by you and the landlord, back at that time.

 If you do not receive your security deposit or an itemized list of deductions within 30 days of moving out, you have several options.
-You can send your landlord a letter requesting the immediate return of your security deposit.27 This is called a demand letter.
+You can send your landlord a letter requesting the immediate return of your security deposit.39 This is called a demand letter.
 See a sample at Form 5: Security Deposit Demand Letter.
+You can use a demand letter whenever you have the right to an immediate return of your deposit, even if it is not at the end of your tenancy.
+See When Must a Landlord Return a Security Deposit?

 A court must award three times your security deposit in damages whenever a judge finds that a landlord has failed to: